n0-ware/book-of-n0ware/knowledge-base/concepts/encoding_decoding.md

 Firstly, encoding **is not** encryption.
 It is the process of changing the format of a message into another format, generally to use a data string from one source as input for another where the original string was not in the proper format for the receiving service.
 On occasion, it is used for obfuscation of code.
 Given that it is not encryption, the information is not truly confidential.

-Encoding relies on using well-known systems to convert data into another type of data, usually for the purpose of sending complex data objects, such as `JSON`, through a medium that requires a specific set of *ASCII* characters, a specific data format, etc. Cookies, for example, are often encoded in `base64` to allow `JSON` notation for user credentials to pass to a browser, for example
+Encoding relies on using well-known systems to convert data into another type of data, usually to send complex data objects, such as `JSON`, through a medium that requires a specific set of *ASCII* characters, a specific data format, etc. Cookies, for example, are often encoded in `base64` to allow `JSON` notation for user credentials to pass to a browser, for example

 ## Types